Hours

 Currently on display at Haight Street Art Center

-The Haight Street Art Center is pleased to present Glitter & Trash: Glam Rock Roots & Revolutions, running from March 27 through May 25, 2025.
+The Haight Street Art Center is pleased to present Glitter & Trash: Glam Rock Roots & Revolutions.
 Curated by Peter Groff of Bucknell University for the university's Samek Art Museum, with the majority of the 100-plus pieces in the exhibition lent by author Andrew Krivine, the exhibition explores the aesthetics of Glam Rock, a musical movement that had its heyday in the early- to mid-1970s.
 In addition to showing the genre’s roots, the exhibition also touches on the musical revolutions it spurred—Punk, Goth, and New Romanticism.

 We have hands-on classes that take you through the basics of creating screens and printing a final product, as well as more advanced classes.
 Sign up today!